-The mentorships are month-to-month.
+The mentorships are charged by the hour.
 Based on the project, a plan of action is agreed upon.
-Those needing a quick polish on a second draft might only need a month; someone new to novel writing who has just finished a first draft will often need at least six months to be ready to query agents; and someone who has promise but has not studied fiction writing before could well choose to work with Bill for more than a year.
-The average length of mentorship is about six months.
-That’s enough time to read and comment on what is already written, work on a plan for revision, and read new pages.
+Those needing a quick polish on a second draft might only need 10 to 20 hours; someone new to novel writing who has just finished a first draft will often need many more hours to be ready to query agents.
+In a free initial consultation (for those accepted into mentorship), we can discuss what is needed and what the cost will be.

 Writers apply by sending in up to 10 pages of prose, preferably the first 10 pages of a novel-in-progress, as well as a one-page cover letter explaining the project, giving some background, and describing the writer’s goals.

 Bill responds to applications on a rolling basis, within three weeks, often sooner.
 If he is booked, he may accept an application but propose starting at a future date.

 The mentorship includes overarching (pertaining to plot, character, prose) and in-line (line edits) comments as well as meetings via Zoom or Google Hangout.